-The mission of the Master of Social Work (MSW) program at the University of North Carolina at Pembroke is to prepare students for competent professional social work practice based upon an advanced generalist model.
+The Master of Social Work (MSW) program at the University of North Carolina at Pembroke prepares students for competent professional social work practice based on an advanced generalist model.
 Social workers are prepared for practice in varied settings with diverse client populations.
 They are equipped to utilize resources available in rural areas and to work with members of indigenous communities.
 Students will develop an awareness of both historical and contemporary social issues embedded in the context of a larger, more global reality.